Skip to main content

 +--------+----------+----------+------+

-Specifying merge_type for MERGE operationβ
+Specifying merge_type for MERGE operation

-as MERGE, the imported data can be merged into the table.
+By specifying merge_type as MERGE, the imported data can be merged into the table.
 The MERGE semantics need to be used in combination with the DELETE condition, which means that data satisfying the DELETE condition is processed according to the DELETE semantics, and the rest is added to the table according to the APPEND semantics.
-The following operation represents deleting the row with siteid
+The following operation represents deleting the row with siteid of 1, and adding the rest of the data to the table:

 curl --location-trusted -u <doris_user>:<doris_password> \